Legal Loopholes Limit Massachusetts Workers Rights

 Employees cannot sue on a whim or because they have their feelings hurt.
 There must be specific violations of the law for which they can provide evidence.
 It is not an easy thing to do and certain procedures must be followed.
 For example, employees must file a claim with the office of the Attorney General before they can sue their employer.
 The claim must be attached to their complaint they file with the court or their lawsuit will be dismissed.

 There are time limits on filing claims and complaints that must be strictly followed.
 Although the process is complicated, if employees win their disputes in a court of law, they are entitled to three times the damages they would ordinarily receive.
+This is why it is crucial to hire a Boston personal injury lawyer who can help you navigate your case.

 There is loophole in the law that allows employers to protect themselves from employee lawsuits: As a condition of employment, employers are requiring employees to sign a waiver of their right to sue and agree to submit any dispute to arbitration.